BrianWisniewski/AOC/README.md

 # AOC

-A place for all of my shitty code from [Advent of Code](https://adventofcode.com/2021)
+A place for my [Advent of Code](https://adventofcode.com/2021) solutions